hasanswe/pdti-EssB/README.md

 CalculatePubChemFingerprint.py file was used to create the feature group A

-Random Under Sampling.py and Cluster Under Sampling.py files was used for to balance the datasets.
+Random Under Sampling.py and Cluster Under Sampling.py files was used to balance the datasets.

 Feature Selection.py file was used to reduce the drug-target features.

-Effect of Feature Groups and Classifiers.py and Effect of Balancing Methods.py files was used for test the effect of different Feature Groups, Classifiers and Balancing techniques on different datasets.
+Effect of Feature Groups and Classifiers.py and Effect of Balancing Methods.py files was used to test the effect of different Feature Groups, Classifiers and Balancing techniques on different datasets.
 [Same code can be applied for different datasets with different features]